kyleco/kyleco.github.io/_posts/2020-04-21-panel-data.md

 2. You can opt for the random effects estimator, which automatically adjusts for those factors and dominates both alternative models across a wide range of scenarios.
 3. But, if you include covariates in your model, you should probably avoid random effects as the necessary assumptions are unlikely to be met.

+### Code and implementation

 The graphs and simulation results are available in this [Colab notebook](https://colab.research.google.com/drive/12mEJZsnVhBE7C0KC9QMQKGha5zY_loxf).
+The models are fit using the `linearmodels` package, but can also be cooked up with `statsmodels`.
+For implementation details, good sources include the `linearmodel` docs and source along with the [State doc for `xtreg`](https://www.stata.com/manuals13/xtxtreg.pdf).

 ## Introducing the models